Ragmatical/VibeCheck/README.md

 In order to use the Python Notebook, download it and follow the instructions.
 EDA and brief result analysis were also included for ease of usage.

+The original kaggle notebook used to house the core functions are here: https://www.kaggle.com/ragmatical/vibe-check

 From VibeCheck,
 Thanks!